 Working of cow-free dairy milk:

-First, the team creates a buttercup i.e., genetically modified (GM) strain of yeast.
+First, the team creates a buttercup i.e., a genetically modified (GM) strain of yeast.
 The buttercup turns sugar into casein i.e., milk proteins.
-As compare to animal farming, this process is almost straight-forward, cleaner and resource effectively.
+As compared to animal farming, this process is almost straightforward, cleaner, and resource-effective.

 The proteins produced from yeast are then combined in a mixture of plant-based fats and sugars.
 That means this new dairy milk is free of lactose or cholesterol.
 Most of the vitamins and minerals that are commonly found in cow’s milk were also added.

 According to scientists, this new animal-free version of dairy milk could be a lot better for our planet.

 Ryan Pandya, the co-founder said, “We have two goals: being rigorously transparent, but also having something on the shelf that you’d want to buy, and it’s about striking a balance between them.”

 As compared to conventional milk production, this new dairy milk process could use 98 percent less water.
 It could also use 91 percent less land and emits 84 percent less carbon.